- Books, Literature, and Writing

 Since becoming a novelist, ideas have been pouring in, but I can’t say that has always been the case.
 In my late teens and early 20’s, I was always searching to write the perfect piece, one that I thought was worthy of getting published and one that told the world what I thought about it.
 Instead, I sat through many writing sessions where I didn’t write down one word or hand wrote several pages that I never bothered to type up.

-When I was having these dry spells, I would go on the hunt for some book or guide or article that would give me the topic or the advice that I needed to find some inspiration.
+When I was having these dry spells, I would go on the hunt for a book or article that would help me find inspiration.
 Unfortunately, there is plenty of material out there that tells you how to write; there’s not much out there that tells you what to write about.
 Writer’s block was something I had to overcome with age, experience, and by relaxing my rules about how I spent my writing time.
-Here are some tips below.
+Here are some tips on how I conquered my writer's block.

 Clean the house.
 Take a walk.
 Hop on your exercise bike.
 Movement will clear your head and keep you from thinking too hard about what you want to write about.
 For some reason, a blank page or Word document can block your thoughts.
 When you exercise, your mind will start to wander, and you can daydream more easily.
 You may recall an old memory, make an observation about your life or someone else's, come up with a backstory or physical detail about a made up character, or notice something that is happening around you that you wouldn’t have noticed otherwise.

-If you hate to exercise, don’t force yourself to do anything more strenuous than stretching.
+If you hate to exercise, just get up and stretch.
+Put away clothes.
+Clean off a bookshelf.
+Get something done that you've been meaning to do.
 If you get inspired, stop what you’re doing and start writing.
-Don’t set any time requirements for yourself for either activity.
+Don’t set any time requirements for yourself.
 Either way, you're going to be productive.
 Don’t think too hard, but if your mind starts to wander, and you do think of a good idea, try to catch it and write it down before you forget.

 Read or Watch Another Writer's Work